Here are 4 key points about astigmatism:

 - Corrected with prescription spectacles or contact lenses

 What is astigmatism?

 The cornea bends light entering the eye.
-Only part of the image is focussed onto the retina with astigmatism.
+Only part of the image is focused onto the retina with astigmatism.
 This causes the image to be clear along one axis and blurry in the other.
 The flattening of the cornea may be horizontal, vertical or oblique which determines the axis of astigmatism.

 Causes of astigmatism

 Astigmatism occurs as the eye grows from birth to adulthood.
 The cornea’s structure changes over time.
-Sometimes, a pterygium (UV-related growth on the front of the eye), an injury or surgery which causes scar formation can also distort the cornea.
+Sometimes, a pterygium (UV-related growth on the front of the eye), an injury or surgery that causes scar formation can also distort the cornea.